frappe/helm/faq.md

           --set migrateJob.enable=true
       ```

-      Set `migrateJob.enable` to true if you know image tag / appVersion has changed.
-It will backup sites and run migration.
-Replace `<release-name>` with helm release name, `<namespace>` with kubernetes namespace and `<storageClass>` with RWX storage class, e.g. `rook-cephfs`
+      Set `migrateJob.enable` to true if you know whether the image tag or the appVersion has changed.
+It will backup sites and migrate.
+Replace `<release-name>` with the installed helm release name, `<namespace>` with kubernetes namespace and `<storageClass>` with RWX storage class, e.g. `rook-cephfs`

-  - question: How do I customize values for ERPNext helm chart?
+  - question: How do I customize values for the ERPNext helm chart?
     answer: |
       Download the values.yaml file locally and modify the content as per need. e.g. change `socketIOImage.tag` to `edge` and use the file to set values during helm install.

-      You can use custom image for custom app through the `-f values.yaml` or use of `--set <key>=<value>`
+      You may also use a custom image for your custom apps through the `-f values.yaml` or by using the `--set <key>=<value>` param.

       ```console
       $ wget -c https://raw.githubusercontent.com/frappe/helm/master/erpnext/values.yaml